WATER. REST. SHADE.

 Photos by: CAL-OSHA

 The body normally cools itself by sweating.
 During hot weather, especially with high humidity, sweating isn't enough.
-Body temperature can rise to dangerous levels if precautions are not taken such as drinking water frequently and resting in the shade or air conditioning.
-Heat illnesses range from heat rash and heat cramps to heat exhaustion and heat stroke.
-Heat stroke requires immediate medical attention and can result in death.
+Body temperature can rise to dangerous levels if you don't drink enough water and rest in the shade.
+You can suffer from heat exhaustion or heat stroke.

 To prevent heat related illness and fatalities:

-If workers are new to working in the heat or returning from more than a week off, and for all workers on the first day of a sudden heat wave, implement a work schedule to allow them to get used to the heat gradually.
 Working in full sunlight can increase heat index values by 15 degrees Fahrenheit.
 Keep this in mind and plan additional precautions for working in these conditions.

 Industries most affected by heat-related illness are: construction; trade, transportation and utilities; agriculture; building, grounds maintenance; landscaping services; and support activities for oil and gas operations.

 What to do if a worker becomes ill?